tschoof/blog/_posts/2015-09-28-getting-into-photography-in-2015.md

 Also handy, because you can play with the different examples and it also incorporates the focal length's effect on the perspective is [this site](http://www.sony.net/Products/di/en-us/products/lenses/basics/focalLength.html)  by Sony – I think you can see the compression effect pretty well in the example with the fountain.

 ##There's more
 Of course it can always get more complicated, if you want it to.
 I only really learned about mirrorless cameras when I thought that I had settled on getting a used prosumer/enthusiast DSLR for myself.
 I now own a mirrorless camera.
-But thats another post, probably the next one in this (two-part) series!
+But that's another post, probably the next one in this (two-part) series!
+(It's an Olympus E-M10, and the post is coming up, really!)